-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Turkey.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Greece.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Chile.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Spain.

 Jointly organised by the Turkish Presidency of the G20 and the OECD, participants discussed cutting-edge compliance challenges faced by companies in their day-to-day operations and innovative solutions to address these risks.